ryohei8227/bedrock-hcls-tokyo2/agents_catalog/12-JSL-analyze-medical-reports/README.md

 `aws s3 mb s3://YOUR_S3_BUCKET_NAME`

-4. Navigate to the `JSL-analyze-medical-reports` folder
+4. Navigate to the `12-JSL-analyze-medical-reports` folder

-`cd agents_catalog/JSL-analyze-medical-reports`
+`cd agents_catalog/12-JSL-analyze-medical-reports`

 5. Package and deploy the agent template